Arpitmahajan123/NOTE-PAD/README.md

 This Note Pad Application With Frontend And Backend But Maninly Focus On Backend We Will Use The Following Technologies :

 Front End : React, JavaScript, EJS
-Back End : NodeJs, File Module, Express.
+Back End : NodeJs, File Module, Express, npm.

 Running Command :
 npm run arpit